 On Saturday 6th April 1889, The Illustrated Police News (London, England) published the following picture, and its explanation:

 On Tuesday Dr. Macdonald, the coroner for North-east Middlesex, held an inquest at the Shoreditch Town Hall on the body of Samuel Mahoney, a labourer, aged twenty-six, of Boundary-street, Shoreditch, who was supposed to have died in consequence of being taken by the police to the lock-up in the mode known as the “frog’s march.”
 Evidence was given that the deceased was taken into custody for disorderly conduct.
 He was very violent, and to prevent his struggling the police carried him to the station face downwards.
 On arrival they found he was dead.
 Doctor George Bagster Phillips, of No. 2, Spital-square, and divisional surgeon of police, deposed that he was called to Commercial-street Police-station, where he found the deceased lying on his back dead.
 The features were calm and there were no marks of violence apparent.
 A post-mortem examination had since been made, and the cause of death ascertained to be syncope, due to disease of the lungs and the violent exercise the man had gone through.
 While returning a verdict of death from syncope, consequent on the excitement of the struggle, the jury desired to add that the ambulance should have been used in this case and in all future cases of similar description, and also that independent medical testimony should be secured, and not the divisional surgeon’s, the “frog’s march” to be discontinued.

-The earliest use of the phrase that I have found is from The Kilkenny Journal, and Leinster Commercial and Literary Advertiser (Kilkenny, County Kilkenny, Ireland) of Wednesday 11th September 1867:
+The earliest instance of the frog’s march that I have found is from The Kilkenny Journal, and Leinster Commercial and Literary Advertiser (Kilkenny, County Kilkenny, Ireland) of Wednesday 11th September 1867: